The speed equation of a DC motor shows that,

 So by varying one of these parameters, it is possible to change the speed of DC shunt motor.
 Depending on the parameter being controlled, methods of speed control of shunt DC Motor are classified as follows:

-Speed Control of DC Shunt Motor by Flux Control Method
+DC Shunt Motor Speed Control Methods by Flux Control

 The set up for speed control of DC shunt motor using flux control technique is shown in the figure.
 In order to change the speed, we have to change flux.
 This can be achieved by changing the field current.
 The field current can be changed by changing the rheostat R connected in series with the field.